What is an IP Market?

 A patent is more valuable if it is novel and avoids both infringement and prior art.
 The star indicates the sweet spot for the highest current value.
 Standard essential patents that also have function aspects are the most valuable.
 Modern IP market development includes an increased focus on patents with standard and functional aspects because of the enormous amount of money involved in potential transactions.

-What is IP Market Risk?
+What is Intellectual Property Market Risk?

 Risk is another important thing to consider when valuing the future value of IP.
 There are two important factors; market risk and technology risk.
 In general, one would prefer technology risk over market risk.
 When applying a discount, most slant it towards the market risk and less towards technology risk.
 The quadrants on the left indicate that.

 The patent and IP market development is inevitably vast and is formed from an ancient market with a modern philosophy.
 Portfolio valuation is primarily done by the cost-based, market-based, and most commonly, income-based (DCF) valuation models.

 As you can see, there is a sophisticated and growing patent and patent portfolio market growing across the globe.
 This IP market development will continue to grow for years to come as we see commoditization increase.
 Please feel free to view GHB Intellect’s Chief Strategy officer, Dr.Masoud Vakili’s presentation for the IIPLA, on this very topic.
 The video can be accessed below.
 To learn more about valuations please read about the Intellectual Property Valuation Services we offer.
 For further questions about the monetization or valuation of your patent or portfolio in this developing IP market, please contact us directly.